Small things can have a large impact.

-Small things can have a large impact.

 Now imagine that you decide to take three or even four times the medicine that the doctor prescribed thinking that you can get well three times faster.
 Instead of getting better, you will overdose on that medication.

-  Greenhouse gasses, like CO2, are no different.
+Greenhouse gasses, like carbon dioxide, are no different.
 The design of the molecule, not how much of it there is in the atmosphere, is what gives it a much greater ability to retain heat than other gasses.
 Increase those levels, even by a small amount, and you’ll get further warming.